practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 $ cd /home/prismo/documents
 ```
 Regardless of what directory you are currently in, changing directory with an
 absolute path will take you where you wanted to go.
-However, that's a lot of
+{:.alert .alert-info}

-writing and often we are already in a directory that is close to our intended
+Writing out absolute paths is long and tiresome.
+Often we are already in a
-destination.
-In this case, we can use a relative path with respect to our
+directory that is close to our intended destination.
+In this case, we can use a
-current working directory:
+relative path with respect to our current working directory:

 ``` bash
 $ pwd